12 Reasons Chickens lay Soft Shell Eggs

 If a thick layer of skin covers your chicken's breastbone, it might have weight issues.
 Prefer balanced layer feeds, limit the number of treats and let the birds free-range if possible.

 Chickens sleep when it's dark.
 When the days get longer, they stay awake longer.
 Over the year, they get various amounts of sunlight depending on the day's length.

 In poultry science, this is called the photoperiod.
 It's the amount of time during which the chickens get some daylight.
 A lot of times, the days are artificially prolonged to increase egg production.

-The photoperiod has a significant influence on the egg quality and eggshell thickness.
+The photoperiod has a significant influence on egg quality and eggshell thickness.
 The light regulates important hormones of the chicken that play a crucial role in egg development.
 The luteinizing hormone (LH) and follicle-stimulating hormone (FSH) regulate the essential processes in the oviduct and follicle.
 Estrogen activates the reproductive system and is regulated by light.

-Short-day light can decrease egg production and egg quality, increasing the chances of soft-shelled eggs and thin eggs.
+Short-day light can decrease egg production and quality, increasing the chances of soft-shelled and thin eggs.
 Artificial light is widely used in poultry to counter short days and increase egg production.
 The results suggest that a minimum of 13 hours of light is needed for optimal egg production.
 Eggshell quality and production are optimal when chickens receive 14 to 18 hours of natural light daily.

 How do I stop my chickens from laying soft-shelled eggs?